-Tender, baked red velvet donuts topped with silky cream cheese frosting — a Southern-inspired brunch or dessert that's ready in 20 minutes.
+Light, tender baked red velvet donuts finished with a classic cream cheese frosting — ready in just 20 minutes and perfect for breakfast or dessert.

 This nourishing baked red velvet donuts with cream cheese frosting recipe is sure to be a staple in your kitchen.
 Enjoy every moist, high protein slice — it is perfect for breakfast or as a wholesome snack any time.

-Yes — you can freeze unfrosted donuts for up to 3 months.
+Yes.
+Store unfrosted donuts wrapped in plastic and frozen for up to 3 months.
 Thaw overnight in the refrigerator and frost before serving.

 This Baked Red Velvet Donuts with Cream Cheese Frosting recipe makes perfectly juicy, tender, and flavorful steak every time!
 Serve with potatoes and a side salad for an unforgettable dinner in under 30 minutes.

-Spoon or pipe batter into the greased cavities, filling each about two-thirds full.
-Bake at 350°F for 10 minutes, or until donuts spring back when lightly pressed and a toothpick comes out clean.
+Spoon batter into prepared cavities about 3/4 full.
+Bake at 350 degrees F for approximately 10 minutes, or until donuts spring back when lightly pressed.

 Last Step: Please leave a rating and comment letting us know how you liked this recipe!
 This helps our business to thrive and continue providing free, high-quality recipes for you.